Funding Your Degree

-- The Garden Club of America administers many grant and fellowship programs targeting graduate and undergraduate students. http://www.gcamerica.org/scholarships.php3
+- The Garden Club of America administers many grant and fellowship programs targeting graduate and undergraduate students, and of particular interest to SCMSS students is the award in Coastal Wetland Studies. http://www.gcamerica.org/scholarships-details.cfm?ScholarshipID=11

 - The M.K.
 Pentecost Ecology Fund awards annual grants to organizations whose work fulfills the mission and provisions of the Grant.
 The Grant is administered by Savannah Presbytery's M.K.
 Pentecost Ecology Fund Committee, and its Coordinator, Lynn Garis.
 The Fund was established by Mr. M.K.
 Pentecost, Jr. for "the presbytery's ministry of environmental justice and ecological stewardship of natural resources including marine and wild life.
 The funds are to be used for promoting the support of conservation efforts, education, and studies in key environmental issues of endangered ecosystems and ecological projects which are approved by the presbytery."

 - The South Carolina Aquatic Plant Management Society is seeking applications for its annual Phillip M. Fields Scholarship Award.
 The Society awards a $3,000 scholarship to the successful applicant.
 Scholarship funds may be used by the recipient to cover costs associated with education and research expenses.
 Eligible applicants must be enrolled as full time undergraduate or graduate students in an accredited college or university in the United States.
 Course work or research in an area related to the biology, ecology or management of aquatic plants in the Southeast is also required. http://www.scapms.org/scholarship.html